Science & Engineering Apprenticeship

 The Science & Engineering Apprenticeship Program is a competitive program for graduating high school seniors who plan to attend college in the fall semester following graduation and who have both applied and been admitted to The University of Texas at Austin.
 The program exposes the selected students to laboratory research and development and gives them an idea of what scientists and engineers do.
 Local area high schools are notified of the program, and students who have an interest in electrical, mechanical and aerospace engineering, physics, mathematics, and computer science are invited to apply.
 U.S. citizenship is required.

 Each student is supervised by a research scientist or engineer and given a project they can complete during the apprenticeship.
 In addition to these projects, the program offers students opportunities to learn more about the different types of research done at ARL:UT.
-These activities include presentations from ARL:UT staff, student "socials" that provide participants a chance to get to know each other and share information about their projects, a tour of ARL:UT's Lake Travis Test Station, and a chance for the students to showcase their research through technical reports and poster presentations.
+These activities include presentations from ARL:UT staff, a tour of ARL:UT's Lake Travis Test Station, and a chance for the students to showcase their research through technical reports and poster presentations.

 2017 Student Projects